This is a beginner level workshop for girls and boys 9-12 years old.

 Is the kid in your life a visual learner?
 Does he or she enjoy creating digital art or playing with interactive visual technology?

-Kids Learning Code is excited to host a full day of programming generative art with Processing!
+Kids Learning Code is excited to host an afternoon of programming generative art with Processing!
 This workshop will focus on teaching the fundamentals of computer programming in a visual context, and highlight how simple mathematical equations can create beautiful and engaging outcomes.

 The Processing language builds upon the Java language, and is often used in electronic arts, new media art, and visual design.
 The application itself allows anyone to code in something called a Sketchbook, where programs can be saved and previewed instantly.
 Girls and boys will learn how to use geometrical shapes and lines to create interactivity with a mouse cursor, and use colours to create visually intricate designs!